Security Battalions

-The Security Battalions (Τάγματα Ασφαλείας, derisively known as Germanotsoliades (Γερμανοτσολιάδες) or Tagmatasfalites (Ταγματασφαλίτες)) were Greek collaborationist military groups, formed during the Axis occupation of Greece during World War II in order to support the German occupation troops.
+The Security Battalions (Τάγματα Ασφαλείας, derisively known as Germanotsoliades (Γερμανοτσολιάδες, meaning "German tsoliás") or Tagmatasfalites (Ταγματασφαλίτες)) were Greek collaborationist paramilitary groups, formed during the Axis occupation of Greece during World War II in order to support the German occupation troops.

 History

 The Battalions were founded in 1943 by the government of Ioannis Rallis.
 The Rallis cabinet passed the law raising the Security Battalions on 7 April 1943.
 The driving force behind raising the Security Battalions was the former dictator, General Theodoros Pangalos, who saw the Security Battalions as his means of making a political comeback, and most of the Hellenic Army officers recruited into the Security Battalions in April 1943 were republicans who were in some way associated with Pangalos.

-The National Schism between royalists and republicans was still going strong in the 1940s, and there were considerable tensions between royalist politicians such as Rallis and republicans like Pangalos.
-Pangalos was a Greek nationalist who resented Greece's semi-colonial relationship with the United Kingdom before the Second World War, and he presented the return of the king as return to subordination to Britain.
-However, both Rallis and Pangalos were men of the right who were strongly opposed to the National Liberation Front (EAM), which provided some grounds for unity.
-Pangalos and the clique of the republican officers associated with him made it clear that the Security Battalions were meant to fight just as much against the return of King George II as they were against EAM, and initially royalist officers were reluctant to join.
+The National Schism between royalists and republicans was still going strong in the 1940s, with considerable tensions between royalist politicians such as Rallis and republicans like Pangalos.
+Pangalos, a Greek nationalist, resented Greece's semi-colonial relationship to the United Kingdom before the Second World War, and he presented the return of the monarchy as a return to subordination to Britain.
+However, both Rallis and Pangalos were men of the right and strongly opposed the National Liberation Front (EAM), which gave them some common ground.
+Pangalos and the clique of republican officers associated with him made it clear that the Security Battalions were meant to fight just as much the return of King George II as they were EAM, and initially, royalist officers were reluctant to join.
 Both the Italians and the Germans distrusted the Security Battalions and provided them with only small arms, fearing that Pangalos, a tough, able soldier and a megalomaniac who was widely considered to be "half mad", was not a reliable partner.
 Though Pangalos did not formally have a position in the Security Battalions, he ensured his followers were given key command positions.

-They were supported by the extreme right and Nazi sympathisers, but also by some centrist politicians who were concerned about the dominance of ELAS (the military arm of the communist-dominated National Liberation Front EAM) as the main body of the Greek resistance.
-Among the members of the Security Battalions one could find ex-army officers, forcefully conscripted soldiers, conservatives, landowners, extreme-right radicals and social outcasts, as well as opportunists who believed the Axis would win the war.
+They were supported by extreme right and Nazi sympathisers, but also by some centrist politicians who were concerned about the dominance of ELAS (the military arm of the communist-dominated National Liberation Front EAM) as the main body of the Greek resistance.
+Members of the Security Battalions included ex-army officers, forcefully conscripted soldiers, conservatives, landowners, extreme-right radicals and social outcasts, as well as opportunists who believed that the Axis would win the war.
 The core of the Battalions consisted of men of the Royal Guard (Evzones, so the name tsoliádes).